 Trading for a living can be a great way to live life on your own terms.
 But it’s not without risks.
 Make sure you know what you’re getting into before making the switch.

-Some risks associated with day trading include the following:
+Some risks associated with lifestyle trading include the following:

 Trading can be addictive.
 If you’re not careful, you can find yourself trading more and more.
 If this happens, it’s important to take a step back and reassess your situation.
 This type of trading is gambling.